 Chinese cities battle Covid as Winter Olympics loom

-Beijing (AFP) – China is battling coronavirus outbreaks in several cities, testing the country's strict "zero-Covid" strategy just weeks before Beijing hosts the Winter Olympics.
+Beijing (AFP) – China is battling Omicron and Delta outbreaks in several cities, testing the country's strict "zero-Covid" strategy just weeks before Beijing hosts the Winter Olympics.

 Here's a rundown of the measures in place in key areas of the world's most populous nation.